 Trade agreements should not be analyzed in a vacuum, however.
 It has become customary to agree to "parallel" environmental protection activities, usually in an environmental cooperation agreement (ECA) that is negotiated at the same time as the trade agreement.
 Depending on the contents of these agreements and their follow-up implementation, these activities can reduce negative health affects of trade agreements and even improve health in other ways.

 Thus, trade introduces a variety of potential impacts to health, both positive and negative, though negative impacts are reduced when strong environmental and health protections are implemented along with new trade agreements.
-183 a.
-Tobacco Framework Convention b.
-International Health Regulations

 4. Health